PVoLan/wooden-architecture/architecture.md

 }
 ```

-A is the captain, and it sends _commands_ to B. B can use a Listener pattern (or Callback, or Observer, or something you prefer) to _report_ something useful to A
+A is the captain, and it sends _commands_ to B. B can use a Listener pattern (or Callback, or Observer, or something you prefer) to _report_ something useful to A.

 ```java